15 Different Types of Angelfish

 However, they can be quite aggressive towards other fish, so it’s important to keep that in mind when stocking your tank.
 They prefer to live alone in an aquarium setup and will do best if given plenty of space.

 A tank of at least 75 gallons would work well for this species.
-The Blue Angelfish is definitely worth considering if you’re looking for an active species that will brighten up your home or office!
+The Blue Angelfish is worth considering if you’re looking for an active species to brighten your home or office!